 1. Beginning Node.js

-This book by Basarat Ali Syed covers the core concepts of work with Node.js, including packages, streams, handling callbacks.
+This book by Basarat Ali Syed covers the core concepts of work with Node.js, including packages, streams, and handling callbacks.
 It introduces readers to Express framework and data maintenance.
-Also, you can learn about SPA (SIngle Page Application) concept and the necessary basics of testing, debugging, and deploying web applications.
+Also, you can learn about the SPA (Single Page Application) concept and the necessary basics of testing, debugging, and deploying web applications.

 2. Node.js in action, Second edition